Balkan Military History

 Adriatic Port

 The Editor has been building a generic Adriatic port in 28mm.
-This will be used for Napoleonic raiding games, including a participation game at the Carronade wargames show in Falkirk, this coming May.
-It will then be updated for WW2 games involving commando and partisan raids on the occupied coast.
+This was used for a WW2 participation game at the Carronade wargames show in Falkirk.
+It will revert to the Napoleonic period for a participation game at the Claymore show in August.

 Picture